Harper Happenings

 Build and Maintain Your Well-Being

-Rec Center in Building M
+Rec Center Pool, Building M

 FREE Sexually Transmitted Infection (STI) and HIV Testing

-Building D, Starbucks Lounge
+Building D, 1st Floor Near Starbucks

 Understanding your STI/HIV status is a key step in safeguarding your health and the